nickolay-frolov/data-algorithms/README.md

-# sort-algorithms
+# data-algorithms
-realization of basic sorting algorithms in C++
+realization of data algorithms in C++